grantmacken/markup.co.nz/www/index.md

  1. basic theme: Generate hierarchical pages.

- 2. blog theme: basic + allow 'posts' Follows blog pattern: archived date stamped posts, with top summaries, tag and category view pages and an about page.
+ 2. indieweb theme: basic + allow 'posts' Follows blog pattern: archived date stamped posts, with top summaries, tag and category view pages and an about page.
 This site is an outcome of this theme.